 9. Start a Blog And Become an Environment Advocate

 Advocacy is a very important part of making sure we do our best to save our planet.
-If you have the knowledge and are willing to put yourself front and centre to share that knowledge with other people, then starting your own blog or YouTube channel can be a great way to create awareness around the cause.
+If you have the knowledge and are willing to put yourself front and center to share that knowledge with other people, then starting your own blog or YouTube channel can be a great way to create awareness around the cause.

 10. Start A Solar Panel Installation Business